About the fund

 We are doing all that we can to minimise the impact on our staff and our work, but we recognise that there are inevitably changes that we have to make to our working practices.
 We understand that this is a difficult and unsettling time and we want to reassure those we fund as far as possible.
 All staff are now working from home and trying to keep to a full service, as best we can, between 9am and 5pm, Monday to Friday.
 We are responding to all emails as quickly as we can but please be patient!
 We currently fund hundreds of projects and understandably everyone wants a quick response however, we are a team of just two so these things take time!

-We remain optimistic about our ability to deliver services to current grant holders and those organisations that may be applying for our next round of Creative Breaks funding which will open for applications on 13 April 2020.
+We remain optimistic about our ability to deliver services to current grant holders and those organisations that may be applying for our next round of funding.

 We hope that these measures reassure you on the steps that we are taking to ensure continuity for the Short Breaks Fund and to support your vital work.
 We will provide updates if our plans change.